ytsaurus/ytsaurus/yt/documentation/en/_includes/api/c/description.md

 }
 ```

-There is support for nested structures, in which case binary protobuff serialization is used: a row with binary protobuf serialization of the [nested message](../../../api/c/protobuf.md#embedded) is stored in a table column.
+There is support for nested structures, in which case binary protobuf serialization is used: a row with binary protobuf serialization of the [nested message](../../../api/c/protobuf.md#embedded) is stored in a table column.
 Nested structures can have `repeated` fields, which undergo binary serialization along with the rest of the nested message.

 {% note warning %}